Hunting Inn in Allerton, IA

 The Log Chain Apiary, located next door to the Inn of the Six-Toed Cat, produces a wonderful assortment of honey products.

-During your travels to the area, be sure to make time to visit Bob White State Park, The Round Barn Historic Site with historical buildings and the Praire Trails Museum in Corydon.
+During your stay in Southern Iowa, be sure to make time to visit Bob White State Park, The Round Barn Historic Site with historical buildings and the Prairie Trails Museum in Corydon.
 All these are worth the time so be sure to add them to your itinerary.